balderdashy/sails-docs/concepts/ORM/standalone-usage.md

 };
 ```

-So here we specify the `adapters` we are going to use (one for each type of storage we are going to use), and the `connections` which will usually contain connection details for the target storage system (login details, file paths, etc).
-Each connection can be named, and in this case we've simply settled on "default" to name the connection.
+So here we specify the `adapters` we are going to use (one for each type of storage we are going to use), and the `datastores` which will usually contain datastore details for the target storage system (login details, file paths, etc).
+Each datastore can be named, and in this case we've simply settled on "default" to name the datastore.

 Ok, it's time to actually crank things up and work with the datastore.
 First we need to initialize the `waterline` instance, and then we can go to work.